2022 Dallas Cowboys season

-The 2022 season was the Dallas Cowboys' 63rd in the National Football League (NFL) and their third under head coach Mike McCarthy.
+The 2022 season was the Dallas Cowboys' 63rd in the National Football League (NFL), their 14th playing home games at AT&T Stadium, and their third under head coach Mike McCarthy.

 This was the first season since 2014 without offensive tackle La'el Collins on the roster, as he was released on March 18, 2022, and later signed with the Cincinnati Bengals.
 Despite losing to the Jacksonville Jaguars in Week 15, the Cowboys clinched a playoff berth after a loss by the Washington Commanders later that day.
 This marked the first time since 2006–2007 the Cowboys qualified for the postseason in consecutive seasons.
 After the Philadelphia Eagles beat the New York Giants in Week 18, the Cowboys failed to repeat as NFC East champions, extending the NFC East's repeat winner drought to 18 seasons.
 Their own loss to the Commanders that same day meant the Cowboys tied the previous year's 12–5 record.

-In the wild-card round of the playoffs, the Cowboys defeated the Tampa Bay Buccaneers to win their first road playoff game since their Super Bowl-winning 1992 season, and ended their winless streak against Tom Brady in what proved to be Brady's last game in his career.
+In the wild-card round of the playoffs, the Cowboys defeated the Tampa Bay Buccaneers 31–14 to win their first road playoff game since their Super Bowl-winning 1992 season, and ended their winless streak against Tom Brady in what proved to be Brady's last game in his career.
 However, they were defeated by the San Francisco 49ers for the second consecutive season, this time in the divisional round, their seventh consecutive divisional round defeat.